Campaign to change the law

 How we campaign for the legalisation of assisted dying

-Friends at the End provides legal advice on legislation and sponsors the Cross-Party Group on End of Life Choices in the Scottish Parliament.
-We have helped MSPs in the Scottish Parliament bring forward two bills, and our CEO was advisor to the member in charge on the Assisted Suicide (Scotland) Bill.
+Friends at the End provides research and legal advice on legislation and sponsors the Cross-Party Group on End of Life Choices in the Scottish Parliament.
+We have supported MSPs in the Scottish Parliament to bring forward three bills, and our employee, Dr Amanda Ward was advisor to the member in charge on the Assisted Suicide (Scotland) Bill.
+Dr Ward is currently serving as Research and Legal Advisor to Mr McArthur on the current proposal.
+She is recognised as the expert on Scots Law on Assisted Dying both in academia, public policy and with the public – ensuring that this proposal is the most robust, safeguarded, and compassionate law brought to date.

 How you can support an assisted dying law in Scotland